mitchdavenport88/family-feasts/TESTING.md

     * Passwords should also be between 5 and 20 characters long and are also required.
         * Checked error message appears under the input field if criteria isn't met.
 5. On successful completion of the form I'm directed to my newly created user profile page and a flash message displays “registration complete!”
-6. Once registered and logged in this page is unaccessable.
-If I attempt to access this page via the URL then I should get redirected back to my user profile page and a flash message reading “you’re already registered” appears.

 **Log in:**
 1. Checked the number of input fields, 2 in total: username and password.
 Each having a relevant label.
 2. Tested the buttons and link:
-    * Pressed cancel, which takes me back to the home page.
+    * Pressed "cancel", which takes me back to the home page.
-    * Pressed log in to try and send an empty form.
+    * Pressed "log in" to try and send an empty form.
 Input required error message appears as it should.
     * Clicked the register here link, which took me to the register page.
 3. Tested that the form validated the inputted data correctly, the criteria is the same as that in the registration form.
 The form will only send if all the conditions are met.
     * Checked error message appears under the input field if criteria isn't met.
 4. On successful completion of the form the data is cross-referenced against data in the database:
-    * If neither field match anything in the database then a flash message stating "incorrect username or password entered".
+    * If neither field match anything in the database then a flash message stating "incorrect username or password entered" appears.
     * On successful completion of the form I'm directed to my existing user profile page.
-5. Once logged in this page is unaccessable.
-If I attempt to access this page via the URL then I should get redirected back to my user profile page and a flash message reading “you’re already logged in!” appears.

 **Log out:**
 1. When logged in the logout button should be located at the top right of the screen in the navigation bar.
 On screen widths below 992px the button becomes a link, which is found in the dropdown menu.
 2. When the button or link is clicked I'm logged out, I get redirected to the login page and a flash message appears reading “you’ve been logged out!”
 3. My session cookie should have been removed so I should no longer have access to any unauthorized content:
     * Tried to access the add recipe page via the URL.
 I get redirected to the login page and the flash message reads “you need to be logged in to perform this task!”
-4. This feature is accessable only if you are logged in.
-If I attempt to access this via the URL then I should get redirected to the login page and a flash message reading “you need to be logged in to perform this task!”

 **User profile:**
 1. Checked that the user’s username is displayed at the top of the page.
 2. Seen that the “view all recipes”, “add recipe” and “delete profile” buttons are located underneath the title.
     * Checked that when the user has admin rights the “delete profile” button becomes the “manage categories” button.
 3. If the registered user has previously uploaded any recipes then:
-    * Checked that recipe cards display recipes uploaded by that user only under the heading of my recipes.
+    * Checked that recipe cards display recipes uploaded by that user only under the heading of "my recipes".
     * Check the cards will have the appropriate buttons to take any further action.
-4. If no recipes have been created by the registered user then a flash message to say “you’ve not added any recipes yet!” appears and a call-to-action button appears to add a recipe.
+4. If no recipes have been created by the registered user then a message to say “you’ve not added any recipes yet!” appears and a call-to-action button appears to add a recipe.
-5. Each users profile is only accessible to them.
-If I try to access this page via the URL then I should get redirected to either the login page or my user profile page told via a flash message “you don’t have authorization to access this page!”

 **Add recipe:**
 1. Checked the number of input fields, 8 in total: recipe name, recipe image, category, servings, prep time, cook time, ingredients and method.
     * Each have a relevant label and input instructions were necessary.
 2. Tested the buttons:
-    * Pressed cancel - takes me to the recipes page.
+    * Pressed "cancel" - takes me to the recipes page.
-    * Pressed clear form – reloads the page.
+    * Pressed "clear form" – reloads the page.
-    * Pressed add recipe to try and send an empty form.
+    * Pressed "add recipe" to try and send an empty form.
 Input required error message appears.
 3. Tested that the form validated the inputted data correctly.
 The form will then only send if all fields are filled in and the following conditions are met:
     * Recipe name is no longer than 35 characters long.
     * Recipe image is an active URL link.